Microsoft/azure-docs.pt-pt/articles/cosmos-db/create-sql-api-nodejs.md

 > * [Python](create-sql-api-python.md)
 > * [Xamarin](create-sql-api-xamarin-dotnet.md)

-O Azure Cosmos DB é um serviço de base de dados com vários modelos e de distribuição global da Microsoft.
-Pode criar e consultar rapidamente o documento, a chave/valor e as bases de dados de gráficos, que beneficiam de capacidades de escalamento horizontal e distribuição global no centro do Azure Cosmos DB.

-Este início rápido demonstra como criar uma conta [API SQL](sql-api-introduction.md) do Azure Cosmos DB, bases de dados de documentos e contentores com o portal do Azure.
-Depois, vai criar e executar uma aplicação de consola criada no [SDK SQL JavaScript](sql-api-sdk-node.md).
+This quickstart demonstrates how to use a Node.js app to connect to the [SQL API](sql-api-introduction.md) account in Azure Cosmos DB.
+You can then use Azure Cosmos DB SQL queries to query and manage data.
+The Node.js app you build in this article uses the [SQL JavaScript SDK](sql-api-sdk-node.md).
 Este início rápido utiliza a versão 2.0 do [JavaScript SDK](https://www.npmjs.com/package/@azure/cosmos).

 ## <a name="prerequisites"></a>Pré-requisitos